GlobalTechInfo/XeonBug-V8/README.md

-### Create Fork And Then Get Inside database, Edit Owner.json replace Your number And Commit Changes | If You Wana Add Premium Too, The Same Method Will Applies For It, Premium.json.
+### Create Fork And Then Get Inside database, Edit Owner.json replace Your number And Commit Changes | If You Wana Add Premium Too, The Same Method Will Applies For It,Edit Premium.json.
 After Finishing This , Deploy And Enjoy.

 <p align="center">